Top 10 Website Design Trends for Startups in 2024

 I like the attention-grabbing feature of cinematographs, but they’re not really easy on the eyes (for visitors with sensitive eyesights).
 So, if your ideal visitor’s prone to eye issues, cinematographs are not the best option for your startup’s website.
 Check out Graphik to understand this website design trend.

-- Kinetic Typography
+Kinetic Typography

 In the 1960s, films began to use animated openings to grab viewers attention.
-Although the practice dwindled to nothing, it worked its way up to the top 2024 website trends.
+Although the practice dwindled to nothing, it worked its way up to the top 2024 website design trends.

 Rather than plain stationary text, web designers use moving texts to highlight important sections and gradually reveal information.
 A perfect example of kinetic typography is gravity global.